-At Caldwell Wenzel & Asthana, Fairhope family law attorneys, we recognize that legal issues involving family matters are often disconcerting, sensitive, and emotional.
-Accordingly, we respect client concerns regarding a desire for privacy in Family Law disputes and the delicacy with which these matters must be handled.
+At Caldwell Wenzel & Asthana, our Foley child custody attorneys recognize that legal issues involving family matters are often disconcerting, sensitive, and emotional.
+Accordingly, we respect client concerns regarding a desire for privacy in child custody disputes and the delicacy with which these matters must be handled.
 While we cannot promise that any Family Law issue will be stress free, we will offer candid and timely advice and zealously advocate on your behalf in order to help achieve your Family Law objectives.
 We deal with Family Law matters in the Mobile and Baldwin County areas.
-Our Family Law Practice provides the following services:
+Our Foley divorce attorneys provides the following services:

 The Alabama Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) applies to cases in which a custody determination is made or which impact access to a child.
 This includes actions such as divorce, legal separation, neglect, dependency, guardianship, paternity, termination of parental rights, and protection from abuse wherein matters concerning the legal custody, physical custody and visitation of children are determined.